-There are different types of accidents.
-There are accidents between one or more cars, accidents which cause injuries and those which don’t, accidents that occur when you are parked and those which occur when you are driving.
+There are different types of accidents in UAE.
+There are accidents between one or more cars, accidents that cause injuries and those which don’t, accidents that occur when you are parked and those which occur when you are driving.
 There are also accidents between a vehicle and other objects as is the case if you hit a pillar while reversing out of your parking space in the mall.

 It would also be a good idea to take pictures of the damage caused to your vehicle as the insurance company will ask for them.
 When the police arrive, calmly explain the facts of the incident to the police when you are given a chance to state your side of the story.
 Be respectful of the police officers and the others involved in the accident.